 The choice of bait and lures can also be affected by the seasons.
 Insects, reptiles, and certain fish may be a staple to a bass’s diet during the summer but yield zero results during the winter.
 This is why anglers need to select a seasonally appropriate lure.

-River bass is opportunistic hunters who rely on the current to feed them.
+River bass are opportunistic hunters who rely on the current to feed.
 Because of this, it’s essential that the lure or bait cast out doesn’t spook them.

 Triple C